ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-10-difference-between-exec-form-shell-form-and-CMD-ENTRYPOINT-instructions/README.md

 docker run argtest3
 ```

-- This time the output will be version 1 again.
+- This time, the output will be version 1 again.

 ```bash
 this is version 1
 ```

-- Finally, we don't update the Dockerfile but we update the image with `--build-arg <varname>=<value>` flag.
+- Finally, we don't update the Dockerfile, but we update the image with `--build-arg <varname>=<value>` flag.

 ```bash
 docker build --build-arg VERSION=2  -t argtest4 .